The Disparity in Black Maternal Health Care

 The third is advocating for and ensuring access to women’s health care.
 According to the Texas Tribune, almost two-thirds of Black women are on Medicaid when they give birth.

 Currently, Medicaid coverage for new moms expires six weeks after they give birth.
-Advocates and health care providers are pushing to extend this coverage to 12 months because “postpartum is a period of risk and complications as well,” Dr. Lewis said.
+Advocates and health care providers are pushing to extend this coverage to 12 months because “postpartum is a period of risk and complications as well,” Lewis said.

-Dr. Lewis said it’s also important to acknowledge that “Not all physicians are bad.
+Lewis said it’s also important to acknowledge that “Not all physicians are bad.
 For the most part, everyone has good intentions.
 But naturally it can be ingrained in people and it’s a societal problem.”

-CareforMom Program at University Health
+Pregnancy Resources at University Health

 Subscribe icon